hemantasapkota/insta/README.md

 # How does it work ?

 Instagram web is built on top of Django.
 Using [djangobot](https://github.com/hemantasapkota/djangobot), Insta logs you in as a web user.
 From this point onwards, it behaves exactly like a web browser.
+Note: I created djangobot as well.

 **Does Instagram know about this ?**

 Pretty sure they do.
-If they wanted prevent something like this, they'd have re-Captcha enabled on the login page.
+If they wanted prevent something like this, they'd have re-captcha enabled on the login page, and not just the sign-up page.

 # Features